jxnwxx/tp/docs/UserGuide.md

 ### Deleting an appointment : `delete-appt`

-Deletes an appointment from the currently viewed list of appointments of a patient.
+Deletes an appointment from the currently viewed appointment list of a patient.
 Can only be used while viewing the appointments of a patient.
 Run `list-appt INDEX` to do so.

 **Format:** `delete-appt INDEX`